 I’m not convinced that the Federal Government’s proposed Media Bargaining Code is the right solution, but I am convinced that they have picked the right fight.

-We have to recognise that in our system of open democracy, the role of a free and viable Press serves a critical role to hold the powerful to account, and in providing a shared sense-making dialogue that helps us parse truth from flim-flam, scare-mongering and misinformation.
+We have to recognise that in our system of open democracy, the role of a free and viable Press serves a critical role to hold the powerful to account.
+The ‘fourth estate‘ provides a shared sense-making dialogue to society that helps us parse truth from flim-flam, scare-mongering and misinformation.

 The eyes of the world are on us to hold our nerve – not unlike Australia pioneering plain packaging for cigarettes against a barrage of spurious lawsuits from the tobacco industry.
 We won that fight, and other countries followed our lead.